Submitting an Article

 Radical Theories of Democracy: A Handbook.
 Eds.
 D. Comtesse, O. Flügel-Martinsen, F. Martinsen, N. Nonhoff, Berlin: Suhrkamp, 2019."

-If we've excited your interest, you can find the email addresses of the people responsible for the four sections in the right-hand margin of our portal.
-You're warmly invited to write them with articles, ideas, or questions.
+If we've excited your interest, you can reach us here.
+You're warmly invited to write to us with articles, ideas, or questions.